valocode/bubbly/README.md

 We have a few reasons for being open source:

-1. The team and company behind Bubbly are all big fans of open source, so it was never really considered not making it open source
+1. The team and company behind Bubbly are all big fans of open source, so it was never really considered not making it open source.
-2. We want to focus on building the best product, and we firmly believe making the project OSS will help us achieve this
+2. We want to focus on building the best product, and we firmly believe making the project OSS will help us achieve this.
 3. We want to enable teams to be better.
-And that's why we are launching a SaaS service for Bubbly to get you up and running in minutes
+And that's why we are launching a SaaS service for Bubbly to get you up and running in minutes.

 ## Alternatives